priyanshu2529/Email-Campaign-/Readme.md

 - **Email version A** had a slight edge over B in engagement.
 - The combination of **Short text + Version A** yielded the highest click-through rate.

->  Recommendation: Use "Short + A" as a baseline in future campaigns.

 ---

 ##  Technologies Used